pocketzworld/creator-docs/pages/learn/studio/distribute/monetization/engagement-payout.md

 In order to receive engagement-based payouts for your Room, your Room must:

+- Engage at least 1 Highrise+ subscriber in the day (other than yourself).
-- Receive at least 50 visitors to qualify as a space for others.
+- Receive sum of at least 50 visitors over the course of 24 hours.
+These must be unique visitors, though they don't all have to present in the room at the same time.
 - Receive a minimum of 2.5 hours of total playtime from all users.
-- Engage at least 1 Highrise+ subscriber in the day (other than yourself).
 - Be owned by you.
 Crew rooms are not eligible for monetization.

 ## Receiving Earned Gold